Getting kids to eat vegetables (especially toddlers!) can be tough.

 My oldest loves it when I whip him up a green smoothie in the Ninja (my favorite blender ever).
 Not once has he ever complained about the spinach or kale.
 Green smoothies are perfect because they are nutritious and delicious.
 If you mix them correctly, you can’t taste the extra veggies at all because the fruit masks them completely.

 With all of the different combinations you can make, you’re sure to find one your little one will love.
-(This book has 100 of the best smoothie recipes for kids if you need ideas!)
+(This book has 100 of the best smoothie recipes for kids!)

 If you haven’t heard, noodles are delicious.
 But so are veggie noodles.